raspberrypilearning/tree-life-simulator/en/step_7.md

 ## Natural deforestation

 Deforestation can happen when natural disasters such as drought, forest fire and tornados devastate an area of land.
+They can also be trigger by human activity, like a campfire, but spread quickly due to natural conditions like a very dry season.
 This can be particularly deadly as, in the wide area  affected, entire species can disappear with the destruction of their habitats.

 Simulate the impact of natural disasters randomly moving through the forest.